Ulrar/esphome-components/components/ups_hid/README.md

 **Q: Can I use this with other ESP32 variants?**
 A: Only ESP32-S3 supports USB OTG required for direct UPS communication.

+**Q: Why doesn't the beeper test button make any sound?**
+A: UPS beepers are event-driven and only sound during actual alarm conditions (power loss, low battery, faults).
+The test button verifies write operations work correctly.
+To hear the actual beeper, test during a real power outage.

+**Q: Does the mute button work?**
+A: Mute only works when the UPS is actively beeping (during alarms).
+It acknowledges the current alarm and silences the beeper until the next alarm condition occurs.

+**Q: Do beeper settings persist after ESP32 restart?**
+A: Yes, beeper settings are stored in the UPS device's NVRAM and persist across both ESP32 and UPS reboots.

 ## Development